kobigurk/privacypass-rs/README.md

 ## Building

-The code relies on the [Apache Milagro Crypto Library](https://milagro.apache.org/), and is included as a submodule to the repository.
+The code relies on the [Apache Milagro Crypto Library](https://milagro.apache.org/), and is included as a submodule in the repository.

 To be able to build and run, as described later, get the submodule:
 ```